yukikokurashima/Python-COVID19-Analysis/README.md

 # Python-COVID19-Analysis
-# Confirmed Cases in US, Global
+Confirmed Cases in the States and Global